nmdarksky/nmdarksky.github.io/state_council.md

 **Marisela La Grave**

 ![image](bios/marisela.jpeg){: style="float: left ; width: 20% ; padding: 15px"}

-Marisela La Grave (b.
-Caracas) New York - New Mexico based Intermedia environmental artist, director, producer, film maker, photographer and creator of collaborative projects that explore the nature of perception, phenomenology, consciousness and temporality.
-Her multidisciplinary oeuvre includes film, video, sound design, photography, installation & performance art, environmental night sky advocacy, drawing, writing.
-She produces experimental films, essay style documentaries and time based works for camera that explore the space in between concept, action, archive, reality and fiction.
-Her cinematic art performance art works, photographs, multidisciplinary site-specific events, sound track design, scripts, works on paper are the core of her existential deracinated ongoing investigations.
-M. La Grave  is a  Co-founder and the Artistic director at Magnetic Laboratorium™ (2001) a New York - Paris  based multimedia art lab.
-Her original site-specific collaborative performances for camera with Magnetic Laboratorium associated artists as well as other media-artworks have been screened, exhibited, presented, and published internationally and housed in private collections and museums around the world.
-She is currently working on Dark Sky Land, a project related to Night Sky-Wildlife preservation in New Mexico.
+Marisela La Grave,  is the founder of [Dark Sky Land, Inc](www.darkskyland.us), an interdisciplinary night-ecology-wildlife conservation organization, with the mission to preserve a 600-mile astro-wildlife corridor in western New Mexico.
+She is a New York and New Mexico based Intermedia artist, director, producer, filmmaker, photographer and creator of a collaborative multilayered spectrum of interdisciplinary projects.
+Her works include the creation and production of experimental films, site-specific installations, essay style documentaries, and time based works for camera, that have been screened, exhibited, presented, installed, and published internationally and housed in private collections and museums around the world.
+She is the  co-founder and the Artistic Director at Magnetic Laboratorium™ (2001-2025) a New York - Paris - New Mexico  based transdisciplinary studio.

 <br><br><br><br><br>
 <br><br><br><br><br>